Garth Butcher: International gold

 The next season, Butcher led all WHL defencemen with 92 points.
 Butcher was also a member of the first Canadian junior team to win a gold medal at the World Junior Ice Hockey Championships.

 The tourney was being played in North America (Minnesota was the host jurisdiction) and it was Canada's first attempt at putting together a true, national, junior team.
-The team was noted for its defence and allowed a tourney-low 14 goals against in seven games under national team coach Dave King.
+The team was noted for its defence and allowed a tourney-low 14 goals in seven games under national team coach Dave King.

 For his part, Butcher scored one goal and three assists while recording no penalty minutes.
 Butcher recalls the gold-medal experience as his "greatest thrill" in hockey.

 Professional career

 Vancouver Canucks

-Shortly after the international tourney, he was called up to the NHL to join the Canucks for five regular-season games (debuting January 7, 1982) and one play-off game in the team's run to the Stanley Cup final.
+Shortly after the international tourney, he was called up to the NHL to join the Canucks for five regular season games (debuting January 7, 1982) and one play-off game in the team's run to the Stanley Cup Finals.

 After splitting part of the next season with the Canucks' farm team, the Fredericton Express, Butcher became a staple of the NHL club's defence.
 Butcher became known for his defensive prowess and never matched his offensive numbers from junior.
 His best offensive season was 1987–88 when he recorded a modest 23 points (6 goals and 17 assists).

 Goals came so rarely for Butcher at the NHL level that, in the 1988–89 season, his first goal of the season came in the playoffs (the Game 6 winning goal in the near-upset of the Calgary Flames).

 Butcher played an aggressive style and earned a reputation as a classic "needler" who distracted opponents or provoked them into taking penalties.
 In 1989, Gerard Gallant of the Detroit Red Wings was suspended five games for retaliating and deliberately attempting to injure Butcher.

 Butcher was not a prolific fighter but was still regarded as a tough, capable opponent.
 His December 26, 1988, fight with Mark Hunter of the Calgary Flames resulted in Hunter missing part of the season due to a concussion.

 In his near-decade and 610 games with the Canucks, Butcher amassed a club-record 1,668 penalty minutes, a mark eventually broken by Gino Odjick.
 His perseverance and battling attitude earned him the respect of the Canuck fans and team.
 After his retirement, the Canucks organization placed him in the sixth spot on their list of the 50 Greatest Canucks of all time.